tfelix/bestia-docs/content/docs/server/battle.md

 # Battle System

 The battle system is quite complex to allow almost any entity to get damaged in the game.
-Usually a battle context is established before damage calculation takes place.
+Usually a battle context is established before damage calculation takes place and then used throughout the damage calculation.
+The attack outcome is then calculated with a strategy which is chosen depending on the type of attack used (melee, ranged or magic).
-The attack is performed in various stages.
-Equipments or status effects either alter the DamageVars or expose certain hooks which are called during the damage calculation.

-The attack itself either provides a script to completely manage the effect which takes place during cast or it provides certain callbacks for damage calculation stages which are getting called while applying the damage.
-The attack callbacks are:

-* onHit - Called when the enemy was hit.
-* onApplyDamage - Called when the damage is about to get applied

-## Stages of a battle
+Attacks can also be defined by a script alone and thus sidestepping the damage calculation completly to do script controlled effects (e.g. reduce enemy health by 50%).

+## Damage Calculation

-The stages of a battle are visualized in the following flow diagram.
+The stages of a battle are visualized in the following flow diagram, first a check is done to see if the attack actually was a hit.

-check if hit is possible
+### Attack Pre-Check

+* Attacker ownes the attack? no -> abort
+* needs mana?
+    * is mana present? no: abort attack. yes: subtract mana.
 * needs los?
     * is los present? no: abort attack

-* needs mana?
-    * is mana present? no: abort attack. yes: subtract mana.

 * Needs items/ammo?
     * Is item/ammo present? no: abort attack. yes: substract item.

+### Damage Calculation

 calculate crit hit:

 * Based on attacker and defender level and dex and direct crit modifier.
 * 0.02 * (atkLv / defLv) / 3 * (atkDex / defDex) / 2 * (atkAgi / defAgi) * critMod
 * Capped: 0.01 and 0.95
 * Critical hits triple the upcoming hitrate
 * Magic attacks always hit
 * Magic attacks can not crit.

 calculate actual hitrate

 * Based on attacker hitrate and defender flee rate.
 * Based on modifier for attacker and defender.
 * ActualHit: 0.5 * hit / flee, capped at 0.05 and 1.

-check if the attack does land a critical hit

-check if the attack does land a hit depending on the hitrate.

-if the attack does miss display a MISS to the clients.
+check if the attack does land a critical hit check if the attack does land a hit depending on the hitrate. if the attack does miss display a MISS to the clients.

 if the attack does hit proceed with damage calculation.